Zach-FileWalker/C-ville-Silicom-Oven-Project/Oven Project/README.txt

 KNOWN BUGS:
 	1. OPUS currently runs on my computer, but it will not run on the second-tested computer (Len's) without eventually hanging or becoming unresponsive.
 Both the Python file and two versions of the EXE file (built with different tools) seem to run fine on my computer, but Len's computer does not seem to like either EXE file.
 Len does not have Python on his computer, so the Python file has not been tested on his computer.
 We are currently debugging this issue.
+	2. There has sometimes been an issue of sometimes getting a false temperature read that stays consistent and then jumps back to the actual read temp.